Stocks reverse gains after SAPM Asim Bajwa’s resignation

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-KARACHI: Pakistan’s stocks reversed gains Monday as Prime Minister Imran Khan’s Special Assistant on Information Lt Gen (retd.)
-Asim Saleem Bajwa resigned days ahead of protests planned by the opposition parties, raising concerns of increased political uncertainty, foreign media reported.
+KARACHI: Pakistan’s stocks reversed gains on Monday as Prime Minister Imran Khan’s Special Assistant on Information Lt Gen (retd) Asim Saleem Bajwa resigned days ahead of protests planned by the opposition parties, raising concerns of increased political uncertainty, foreign media reported.